DuckyBlender/duck_transcriber/README.md

 ### Error Handling & Reliability

 - **Robust Error Handling**: All errors are properly handled and return HTTP 200 to prevent Telegram webhook retry loops.
-- **IP Validation**: Validates that all incoming requests come from official Telegram server IP ranges.
+- **Secret Token Validation**: Validates webhook requests using the `X-Telegram-Bot-Api-Secret-Token` header.
+This is more reliable than IP checking and works correctly behind proxies.
 Unauthorized requests are silently rejected.
 - **Multi-API-Key Support**: Configure multiple Groq API keys for automatic failover.
 When a rate limit is hit, the bot automatically tries the next key.
 - **Rate Limit Feedback**: When all API keys are rate limited, the bot reacts with a 😴 emoji on the message to provide visual feedback without spamming the user.
 - **Type-Safe Errors**: Uses a custom `TranscriptionError` enum for clean error categorization (rate limits, network errors, parse errors, API errors).